LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseTutorial.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_tutorial8.png">

 {: .important}
-You don't need to enter entities using all capital letters like we've done here, but it helps to identify the words that are entities.
+You don't need to enter entities using all capital letters like we've done here, but it does help you to identify the words that are entities.

 Now, when someone says an utterance that includes any of the entity synonyms, they should match.
-Try entering, "My login doesn't work."
-This should return with a score of VERY GOOD.
+Try entering, "My pin doesn't work."
+This should return with a score of GOOD.

 <div class="important">The entity values are cached, so if you add a number of entities but they aren't matching your articles right away, wait a minute or two.
 The cache should update.</div>